Emmanuelle Guyon, the mirror of your emotions

 History of silver production

-The first traces of silver ore extractions date back to 3000 B.C in Anatolia (Turkey).
-These mines provided the Middle East, Crete, and Greece during the Antiquity.
+The origins of silver ore extraction date back to around 3000 BCE in Anatolia (Turkey), supplying the Near East, Crete, and Greece in antiquity.

-Around 100 A.C, Spain became the main provider of the Roman Empire.
+By around 100 CE, Spain took over as the main supplier for the Roman Empire.

 Use of silver